How to Get an Agent so You Can

-Sell Your Script or Movie Idea to Hollywood
+Sell Your Script to Hollywood

 and

-They are mostly in Hollywood or the LA area, but some are in NYC, the UK, and Canada.
+The agents are mostly in Hollywood or the LA area, but some are in NYC, the UK, and Canada.
 All of them know how to submit to Hollywood!

-Over 900 email addresses, and about 400 have the agent's names as well as their email addresses and mailing addresses.
+Over 800 email addresses, and about 400 have the agent's names as well as their email addresses and mailing addresses.
 You also get the 5 essential tips on how to submit.
 Without these 5 tips you might as well forget it.

 Not only that, you'll learn how to "write cheap" and how to modify your existing scripts with the "write cheap" philosophy, to make them more saleable.

-You get all of this for a one time cost of just $7.95, and you can use it over and over and over again.
+You get all of this for a one time cost of just $5.95, and you can use it over and over and over again.
 For ALL of your scripts, until you make a sale!

 Yeah it's work, but it costs nothing to do it.

 And you get it with a money back guarantee.
-After you get this 69 page ebook, if you don't agree that it represents good value, and that it can help you, you can get a hassle free full refund!
+After you get this 72 page ebook, if you don't agree that it represents good value, and that it can help you, you can get a hassle free full refund!

 If you have any questions, you can contact me by email or facebook.